JerBouma/FinanceToolkit/README.md

 > **Short Term Coverage Ratio**

-The short-term coverage ratio is calculated by dividing operating cash flow by short -term debt.
-It assesses the company’s ability to meet its short -term obligations using its operating cash flow.
+The short-term coverage ratio is calculated by dividing operating cash flow by short-term debt.
+It assesses the company’s ability to meet its short-term obligations using its operating cash flow.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_short_term_coverage_ratio).

 </details>